 Power Supply Units (PSUs)

-The PSU essential to any PC.
+The PSU is essential to any PC.
 It’s what gives your computer power and electricity!
-However, you might not be aware than PSUs, despite being virtually the same between manufacturers, also have a few things you need to know about.
+However, you might not be aware that PSUs, despite being virtually the same between manufacturers, also have a few things you need to know about.

 Firstly, just as computer cases do, PSUs can come in several form factors and types.
-If you have a smaller computer, you need to have a smaller PSU, after all.
+If you have a smaller computer, you need to have a smaller PSU.
 For simplicity’s sake, you should look for PSUs based on the same specifications of your motherboard.
 If you’ve chosen an ATX motherboard, for example, an ATX PSU will be sufficient for your build.